Disclosure: I received full sized-products from Gaia herbs. Opinions stated are my own.

 Next, pour whole mixture onto a large sheet of wax paper.
-Fold the paper over the mixture and begin to flatten our with your hands or a rolling pin.
+Fold the paper over the mixture and begin to flatten out with a rolling pin.
+You’ll need to cut the sides at one point and add the excess back on top to roll again.
 I roll mine out to about 1/2 inch thick.
-Once rolled out to desired thickness, flatten out the edges with hands.
+Once rolled out to your desired thickness, flatten out the edges again with your hands.

 Real Ingredients with Real Benefits: